EricFrederic/capital-bikeshare-demand-analysis/README.md

 ### Catching Target Leakage

-An initial baseline model using registered and casual rider counts as predictors produced an R² of nearly 1.00 — an unrealistic result caused by the fact that these two variables sum directly to the target variable (COUNT = REGISTERED + CASUAL).
-Recognizing and removing this leakage was a necessary step before legitimate predictive modeling could begin, resulting in the interpretable 81% model reported above.
+An initial baseline model using registered and casual rider counts as predictors produced an R² of nearly 1.00, an unrealistic result caused by the fact that these two variables sum directly to the target variable (COUNT = REGISTERED + CASUAL).
+Recognizing and removing this leakage was a necessary step before legitimate predictive modeling could take place, resulting in the interpretable 81% model referenced above.

 <img width="485" height="347" alt="image" src="https://github.com/user-attachments/assets/25c3c307-e34d-4235-a824-14f7b17be061" />